8grams/developer-starter-kit/Chapter-5-JS-Ecosystem.md

 ## CLI Application Development

-CLI (Command Line Interface) is a kind of user interface which used in console / terminal / text-based software.
-Basically, this kind of development span from only simple command line and terminal / console based application with menu.
+CLI (Command Line Interface) is a kind of user interface which used in console/terminal/text-based software.
+Basically, this kind of development span from only simple command line and terminal/console based application with menu.
 Node.js also provides libraries for that purposes:

 - __commander.js__ (https://github.com/tj/commander.js/), used for command line only.
 - __Inquirer.js__ (https://github.com/SBoudrias/Inquirer.js), provides library for interactive command line such as requesting input, etc.